 You’ve probably heard the disturbing news.
-Sitting for extended periods of time—like a lot of us do at work– has been linked to increases in heart disease, obesity and diabetes.
-And NPR recently reported on a new study that links sedentary behavior with a greater liklihood of being disabled after age 60.
-Unfortunately, working out regularly doesn’t decrease your risk for these conditions.
+Sitting for extended periods of time—like a lot of us do at work—has been linked to increases in heart disease, obesity and diabetes.
+And NPR reported on a study that links sedentary behavior with a greater likelihood of being disabled after age 60.
+Unfortunately, even working out regularly doesn’t decrease your risk for these conditions.

 Great.
 So what are we supposed to do?
 Thankfully, the answer is pretty simple.
 Stand up and get moving.